Congress of St. Louis: The Congress

 Prior to the Congress, the Presiding Bishop of the Episcopal Church, John Allin, met with five priests active in the movement in which he expressed the hope that "no one will decide to leave" the church.

 On September 14, 1977, Holy Cross Day, after Evening Prayer, Perry Laukhuff, President of the Fellowship of Concerned Churchmen, called the Congress to session.
 There were then three keynote addresses, by George W. Rutler, Carroll E. Simcox, and Thomas G. Barnes.
+Rutler spoke to the question of remaining in communion with the See of Canterbury, expressing the hope that the Archbishop of Canterbury would join with their cause but noting "Communion with Canterbury is like communion with anybody else in Christ, a good and joyful, beautiful and blessed thing to have... but it is not of the essence and quidity of Anglicanism."

-On September 15, the day opened with Morning Prayer and Sung Eucharist, with the Albert Chambers presiding, accompanied by the Charles F. Boynton and the Clarence R. Haden.
+On September 15, the day opened with Morning Prayer and Sung Eucharist, with Albert Chambers presiding, accompanied by Charles F. Boynton and Clarence R. Haden.
 Participation in the liturgy was limited to members of the Episcopal or Canadian Anglican churches who were sympathetic to the movement, excluding observers from the Anglican Orthodox Church and the American Episcopal Church.
 Reception of Holy Communion was allowed to all present, including the Presiding Bishop of the Episcopal Church, John Allin, who was present but did not address the congress.
 In the afternoon, more speeches were given, including those of Carmino de Catanzaro, George H. Clendenin, and Dorothy Faber.
 Later in the day, representatives from the Diocese of the Holy Trinity, which was under Albert Chambers as Episcopal Visitor, elected James O. Mote as the first bishop of the new movement.

 On the final day, September 16, the Affirmation of St. Louis was presented, as well as the proposed name of the new church, Anglican Church in North America (Episcopal).
 The closing discussion concerned finding three bishops to consecrate Fr.
 Mote, as well as drawing up a Constitution.

+In addition to Presiding Bishop Allin, nine other bishops of the Episcopal Church were present, as well as bishops of the Independent Episcopal Church, the Episcopal Church of North America (Evangelical), and the Anglican Orthodox Church.